emordonez/transfermarkt-transfers/README.md

 # Transfermarkt Transfers (tmtransfers)

-A Python script to web scrape soccer/football league transfer data from [Transfermarkt](https://www.transfermarkt.com/).
-Running this script provides data from the 1992/93&ndash;2020/21 seasons for 10 of the top European leagues, namely:
+All soccer/football club transfers from 1992/93&ndash;2020/21 for 10 of the top European leagues, namely

-1. Premier League (England)
+1. :england: Premier League
-2. La Liga (Spain)
+2. :es: La Liga
-3. Bundesliga (Germany)
+3. :de: Bundesliga
-4. Serie A (Italy)
+4. :it: Serie A
-5. Ligue 1 (France)
+5. :fr: Ligue 1
-6. Primeira Liga (Portugal)
+6. :portugal: Primeira Liga
-7. Eredivisie (Netherlands)
+7. :netherlands: Eredivisie
-8. Premier Liga (Russia)
+8. :ru: Premier Liga
-9. Jupiler Pro League (Belgium)
+9. :belgium: Jupiler Pro League
-10. Premiership (Scotland)
+10. :scotland: Scottish Premiership

+Data were obtained by web scraping league transfer data from [Transfermarkt](https://www.transfermarkt.com/).

+## Data

+All data are provided in the `data` directory and grouped into season subdirectories.
+**Feel free to use this dataset for your own purposes!**
+Consult the [`README`](./data/README.md) for metadata and caveats.

 ## Usage

+If you'd like to scrape and clean the data yourself, you can use the Python script provided by `tmtransfers`.

 ### Setup and running the script